 - The Good Dinosaur: The film's premise is that the dinosaurs never became extinct, and formed a primitive farming society.
 Humans are still animalistic, behaving mostly like dogs.

-- The 1973 French feature Fantastic Planet has humans living in a Mouse World amid the giant blue-skinned, red-eyed Draags.
+- Fantastic Planet has humans living in a Mouse World amid the giant blue-skinned, red-eyed Draags.
 Humans are called Oms (homme being French for man), and they are teased, tormented and killed by the Draags mostly For the Evulz.
 Young Draag Tiwa makes a housepet out of an Om named Terr, who also narrates parts of the story.

 - The central premise of the whole Planet of the Apes series.
 The first film depicted a world where humans were reduced to the state of animals, with civilized apes ruling the world and hunting humans for sport.
 The infamous Twist Ending reveals this planet is actually Earth in the far future.
 The various sequels/prequels and the reboot showed how the fall of human society allowed apes to ascend to dominance.

 - Played with in Tailchaser's Song.
 According to the cat Creation Myth (which true), the world was created by a cat for cats.
 Humans came into existence when one of the first cats beat and deformed a haughty prince into a "m'an".
 The world is now dominated by humans, however cats still think that humans are their servants.